programmatordev/yet-another-php-validator/README.md

 ## Contributing

-Any form of contribution to improve this library will be welcome and appreciated.
+Any form of contribution to improve this library (including requests) will be welcome and appreciated.
 Make sure to open a pull request or issue.

 ## Acknowledgments